Cocaine Possession And Penalties in Des Moines, Iowa

 Possession, identity of the substance, and knowledge are the elements of a simple possession charge in Iowa.
 In order to convict, the county attorney must prove all elements beyond a reasonable doubt.
 The prosecuting attorney can prove the possession element by showing either actual possession or constructive possession.

-Your charge could be anything from a serious misdemeanor through a .
-Any .
-It’s important to take a cocaine seriously. that is an or worse carries a possible .
-A could get five or more years in for .
-Possessing cocaine is often a more serous charge than possessing
+Your cocaine possession charge could be anything from a serious misdemeanor through a felony.
+Any drug offense that is an aggravated misdemeanor or worse carries a possible prison sentence.
+A defendant could get five or more years in prison for felony possession.
+Possessing cocaine is often a more serous charge than possessing marijuana.
+It's important to take a cocaine offense seriously.

-In order to prove on a charge for criminal , the prosecuting attorney must either show actual or .
+In order to prove simple possession on a drug charge for criminal possession, the prosecuting attorney must either show actual possession or constructive possession.